American Ninja Warrior's Matt Iseman | Louder With Crowder

 You know what I mean?

-And nowadays, like, your guess is as good as mine with any guy that comes on down the pike.
+And nowadays, like, ah, your guess is as good as mine with any guy that comes on down the pike.

 I don't even know what my point was.

-My point was something about Karen.
+My point was something about Karen Cron.

 Oh, yeah, yeah.

-No, like, this idea that men had a secret meeting behind women's back.
+No, like this idea that men had a secret meeting behind women's back.

 You know what I mean?

-And that's, like, a big thing in common now.
+And that's like a big thing in common now.

-Everyone has to be careful.
+I want us to be careful.

 Like, oh, yeah, we just want more female comedians.

-Men didn't have a secret meeting behind women's back.
+Like, men didn't have a secret meeting behind women's back.

-We're going to create first these unrealistic standards of beauty for women.
+All right, we're going to create first these unrealistic standards of beauty for women.

 We don't even like boobs and butts.